Pitch clocks and bigger bases: MLB announces major rule changes for 2023 season

-MLB announced three major rule changes for the 2023 season, each of which was approved by a majority vote of the league’s competition committee on Friday.
+MLB announced three major rule changes for the 2023 season, each of which was approved by a majority vote of the league’s competition committee on Friday, KTLA sister station WGN reports.

 The changes, according to MLB, are designed to improve safety and the pace of games.
 MLB Commissioner Rob Manfred said each new rule had been “thoroughly tested and refined” in the minor leagues for years.